MohamedAkeelK/js-breakout/README.md

 # Breakout JS

-The classic breakout game created with javascript.
+- The classic breakout game created with javascript.
+- break all blocks to win.
+- if ball misses player you lose.

 # references